-Cut your carbohydrate intake by nearly 75% when you enjoy tender breaded chicken with all-natural, homemade whole wheat breadcrumbs baked into a nutrient dense, spaghetti squash bowl to make the most nutritious & delicious Spaghetti Squash Chicken Parmesan.
+Enjoy tender breaded chicken baked into a nutritious and delicious spaghetti squash bowl to create the most filling, plant-forward Spaghetti Squash Chicken Parmesan.

-Grow Your Own.
-If you’re feeling ambitious and love to garden, I highly recommend trying to grow your own!
-We had an incredible harvest this year with nearly 40 harvested this fall!
-As you can imagine, I now have a lot of spaghetti squash recipes to create 🙂
+We had an incredible harvest this year with nearly 40 harvested this fall.
+As you can imagine, I now have a lot of spaghetti squash recipes to create.

 - 1 small spaghetti squash